India face Windies test in T20s sans Kohli and Dhoni

-India's last win against West Indies came way back in March 2014 in the World T20 in Bangladesh, after they which they lost three T20 games against West Indies.
+India's last win against West Indies came way back in March 2014 in the World T20 in Bangladesh, after they which they have lost three T20 games against West Indies.

 The 'end of Dhoni era' notion has been dismissed unequivocally but then India, for the first time, will still be without the figure with a monumental body of work when they face West Indies in the opening T20 international in Kolkata on Sunday.